ACLS offers fellowships and grants in more than a dozen programs for research

 across the humanities and related social sciences at the doctoral and

-The APA’s website has links to scholarships and grants available to graduate
+The APA’s website has links to scholarships and grants.

 NAU Representative: Melissa Riggs, National Scholarship Coordinator

 The Carnegie Endowment for International Peace is an educational organization in Washington, D.C., which conducts programs of research, discussion, publication, and education in international relations and

 U.S. foreign policy.
 Eight to ten graduating seniors/recent alumni are hired annually as Junior Fellows to work at the Endowment on a full-time basis for a period of one year.
 Carnegie junior fellows work as research assistants to the endowment's senior associates.
 Those who have begun graduate studies are not eligible for consideration.

 The Coro Fellows Program in Public Affairs is a full-time, nine-month, graduate-level experiential leadership training program that prepares diverse, talented and committed individuals for effective and ethical leadership in the public affairs arena.
 Unconventional by traditional academic standards, the Fellows Program is rigorous and demanding, an unparalleled opportunity for personal and professional growth.
 The Fellows Program is offered in Los Angeles, New York, Pittsburgh, San Francisco and St. Louis.